 Qigong is a Taoist process of personal transformation.
 It means ‘developing Qi skills’.
 The practice involves mindful awareness of physical, emotional, and mental habits so that they can be transformed.
-Qigong can be used for rehabilitation or for optimization of health.
-More advanced practices lead us beyond mere health concerns.
+Qigong can be used for rehabilitation or for optimizing health and well-being.
+More advanced practices lead us beyond health concerns.

 There are regular day-long workshops which go deeper into our practice.